Candied Yams Recipe is for old fashioned candied sweet potatoes made with corn syrup, butter and flavoring like Grandma made.

 the other side an additional 5 minutes.

 Serve hot.
-(Leftovers are actually good served cold)
+(Leftovers are actually juicy and delicious served cold right out of the refrigerator)

 This Candied Yams Recipe produces a sweet side dish, true to it's candy name.

-served with ham (pork of any kind) and turkey or chicken.
-They also go
+It is excellent served with ham (pork of any kind) and turkey or chicken.

 well with Boston Baked Beans.